 A report of the May 2011 meeting of the FEC’s Business Forum

-The May 2011 meeting of the FEC Business Forum addressed these issues.
-We are very grateful to our speaker, Annelisa Grigg, project director for the Natural Value Initiative, Flora & Fauna International.
-Prof. David Pink, a member of the FEC, chaired the event.
+The July 2011 meeting of the FEC Business Forum addressed these issues.
+We are very grateful to our speaker, Richard Hawkins, director of the Public Interest Research Centre.
+Dr Michelle Harrison, CEO of TNS-BMRB and a member of the FEC, chaired the event.

 To read a report of the meeting, click on the link below.